Polymer-Enforced Crystallization of a Eutectic Binary Hard Sphere Mixture

-We prepared a buoyancy matched binary mixture of polydisperse polystyrene microgel spheres of size ratio $\Gamma = 0.785$ and at a volume fraction of $\Phi = 0.567$ just below the kinetic glass transition.
-In line with theoretical expectations, a eutectic phase behavior was observed, but only a minor fraction of the samples crystallized at all.
-By adding a short non-adsorbing polymer we enforce inter-species fractionation into coexisting pure component crystals, which in turn also shows signs of intra-species fractionation.
-We show that in formerly inaccessible regions of the phase diagram binary hard sphere physics is made observable using attractive hard spheres.
+\textbf{We prepared a buoyancy matched binary mixture of polydisperse polystyrene microgel spheres of size ratio $\Gamma = 0.785$ at a volume fraction of $\Phi = 0.567$ just below the kinetic glass transition.
+In line with theoretical expectations, a eutectic phase behaviour was observed, but only a minor fraction of the samples crystallized at all.
+By adding a short non-adsorbing polymer we enforce \textit{inter}-species fractionation into coexisting pure component crystals, which in turn also shows signs of \textit{intra}-species fractionation.
+We show that in formerly inaccessible regions of the phase diagram binary hard sphere physics are made observable using attractive hard spheres.}